 “Y’all can open your eyes.”

-The statue’s whiteness was startling in the evening dusk.
+The statue’s whiteness glowed in the light of the approaching dusk.

 “Maybe a boy, maybe a girl, but certainly not the Mona Lisa.”
 Alabama Tony pointed back to Da Vinci’s immortal painting.